-Thousands of Jacksonville residents gathered along the Northbank Riverwalk on a warm, sunny day in June of 1987.
+Thousands of Jacksonville residents gathered along the Northbank Riverwalk on a warm, sunny day in June of 1987 to celebrate the grand opening of The Jacksonville Landing.
 Many of them had not ventured downtown since the days when department stores and major shops lined the streets, prior to consolidation and “white flight.”

 Yet here they were, ready to shop in downtown Jax once again.
 Trumpets blared; hundreds of balloons were released into the air.
 Shoppers crowded the halls and packed themselves into small, busy storefronts of national brands like Foot Locker and Victoria’s Secret.